 Women in Motion of High Point will be officially introduced by its founding members and leadership Wednesday, August 30, at the home of Ms. Martha Yarborough, 1717 W. Lexington Ave., High Point.
 The media is invited.

-“By supporting philanthropic activity and leveraging community collaboration, we envision a community where women and girls are wholly supported with knowledge and resources to nurture their growth,” says Dr. Virginia McDermott, Interim Dean, The Nido R. Qubein School of Communication at High Point University.
-“We want to encourage a diverse group of people in the community to get involved and join together to help women and girls achieve their full potential.”
+“By supporting philanthropic activity and leveraging community collaboration, we envision a community where women are wholly supported with knowledge and resources to nurture their growth,” says Dr. Virginia McDermott, Interim Dean, The Nido R. Qubein School of Communication at High Point University.
+“We want to encourage a diverse group of people in the community to get involved and join together to help women achieve their full potential.”